 C. SRM and the port objective struggle

 Port managers should acknowledge and, whenever possible, actively monitor the concerns of all legitimate stakeholders.
-That is, they should take the interests of certain stakeholders appropriately into account in decision-making and operations.
+They should take the interests of specific stakeholders appropriately into account in decision-making and operations.
 However, conflicts of interests among different stakeholders may overshadow the community of interests.
 Some parties foster the economic value of ports.
 Others are more directed towards the maximization of the social value or the environmental value of ports.
-For port managers, there is no alternative but embarking on a quest for a value balance point that satisfies the prevailing market while minimizing the adverse effects on the community and the environment.
+For port managers, there is no alternative but to embark on a quest for a value balance point that satisfies the prevailing market while minimizing adverse effects on the community and the environment.

 - Economic value.
 Port managers quantify the direct and indirect economic benefits of their activities, but they might encounter major obstacles whilst communicating the port’s economic value to other stakeholders.
 A part of the population might be ignorant of how the port is organized and operated and how the port contributes to the local economy.
 The local community might wonder whether it is getting a fair input payback for the scarce local resources used by ports.